dschuff/wasm-aot-prototype/README.rst

 but should (most likely?) work on Mac OS as well.

 WAOT is intended to be an experimental platform for non-browser, non-Javascript uses of WebAssembly and inform its design.
+It's still in an early stage.
+I have thus far avoided the temptation to run the LLVM optimizers or look at the generated code.

 Components
 ----------